mcd500/teep-device/docs/building_without_docker.md

 $ docker-compose up
 ```

-Once the TAM server is up, waiting for incoming packets from TEEP-Device.
+Once the TAM server is up, it will wait for incoming packets from TEEP-Device.

 ```console
 naga@smartie:~/Aist_Dev/test/tamproto$ docker-compose up